-Director since company incorporation on 25 November 2008.
-Charirman of the Public Policy Committee.
+Director since Company incorporation on 25 November 2008.
+Chairman of the Public Policy Committee.

-Mr Terry Moran was appointed as of Secretary, Department of the Prime Minister and Cabinet in February 2008.
+Mr Terry Moran was appointed as of Secretary, Department of the Prime Minister and Cabinet in February 2008 and retired September 2011.
 Mr Moran has had a varied career as a public servant, working with successive Australian Federal and State governments, with roles in public policy and public sector management.
+Terry Moran holds a Bachelor of Arts (Hons) from La Trobe University.